dekuNukem/duckyPad/firmware_updates_and_version_history.md

 Download and install the [STM32 DfuSe tool](resources/en.stsw-stm32080_stm32_DfuSe.zip) from this repo.

-(Also available from [official website](https://www.st.com/en/development-tools/stsw-stm32080.html), but requires creating an account.)
+(Also available from [official website](https://www.st.com/en/development-tools/stsw-stm32080.html), but requires account sign-up.)

 Launch `DfuSeDemo`: